Georgetown's Cybersecurity Law Institute 2015.

 One corporate counsel in the audience had the last word, urging the government to spend some time with private industry so it might gain a realistic understanding of what that sector's dealing with.

-Interview with the Director: Cybersecurity Challenges in the 21st Century
+Interview with the Director, FBI: cybersecurity challenges in the 21st Century.

 Benjamin Powell (WilmerHale) interviewed the Hon.
 James B. Comey (Director, Federal Bureau of Investigation).